-n my 50s, in the early 1980s, I began wondering what life is about, and thankfully came across the philosopher and educator J. Krishnamurti.
+t was in the early 1980s, in my 50s, that I began seriously wondering what life is about.
+Fortunately, my friend and exercise trainer Heide Scholz introduced me to the work of the philosopher and educator J. Krishnamurti.
 Since 1983, I've been involved in the schools, foundations and study centres he founded.
 What he was talking about is as fascinating to me today as it was on my first day of reading him.
 And my few years of getting to know him feel like a life story on their own.